of Healthy Youth Ministry

 - Congregations identify gifts and skills in youth that can be used in service, leadership and vocation inside and outside the church.

-- Congregations invest in ways for youth to make meaningful contributions.
+- Congregations invest in youth by providing consistent opportunities for meaningful contributions.

 Healthy Congregations Help Every Young Person:

 Deeply Understand their Baptismal Faith